-The rules regarding previous study are quite complex and very much dependant on individual circumstances and whether your course is full/part-time or NHS-funded.
+The rules regarding previous undergraduate study are quite complex and very much dependant on individual circumstances and whether your course is full/part-time or NHS-funded.

 If you have studied previously in Higher Education,